-In addition to the ongoing work of the UK Vaccine Network, the MRC and BBSRC announced a call for ‘Networks in Vaccine R&D’ in late 2016.
-This call addressed the early stages of the vaccine pipeline and aimed to support research communities to engage in innovative and collaborative research to address key bottlenecks in preclinical and discovery R&D. This call forms part of the MRC and BBSRC’s activities under the Global Challenges Research Fund (GCRF) and therefore requires Networks to address vaccine R&D challenges primarily relevant to the health or prosperity of low and middle-income countries (LMICs) on the Organisation for Economic Co-operation and Development list.
+In addition to the ongoing work of the UK Vaccine Network, the MRC and BBSRC funded several ‘Networks in Vaccine R&D’ in 2016-2022.
+This funding stream addressed the early stages of the vaccine pipeline and aimed to support research communities to engage in innovative and collaborative research to address key bottlenecks in preclinical and discovery R&D. The programme formed part of the MRC and BBSRC’s activities under the Global Challenges Research Fund (GCRF) and therefore required Networks to address vaccine R&D challenges primarily relevant to the health or prosperity of low and middle-income countries (LMICs) on the Organisation for Economic Co-operation and Development list.
 As a result of this call, five Networks (including IMPRINT) were awarded at a total of £9.4 million.
-These Networks encompass a wide range of topics in vaccinology: intracellular pathogens, veterinary vaccinology, human challenge models, pregnant women & neonatal immunization, and bacterial vaccinology.
-The Networks will provide workshops and training activities for Network members as well as regularly issue small scale pump-priming grants.
-Each Network is open to new members to join, with further details available on their websites.More information on the rationale behind the new Vaccine Networks and what they hope to achieve through this new initiative can be found in this article, written by Martin Broadstock from the Medical Research Council, published in the November issue of Immunology News.
+The resulting Networks encompassed a wide range of topics in vaccinology: intracellular pathogens, veterinary vaccinology, human challenge models, pregnant women & neonatal immunization, and bacterial vaccinology.
+The Networks provided workshops and training activities for Network members as well as regularly issued small scale pump-priming grants.
+Although this core funding has now unfortunately ceased, we remain open to new members to join, with further details available on our website.More information on the rationale behind the new Vaccine Networks and what they hoped to achieve through this initiative can be found in this article, written by Martin Broadstock from the Medical Research Council.

 The VALIDATE Network based at the University of Oxford aims to promote vaccine R&D for complex intracellular pathogens that cause significant disease burden in LMICs.
 The initial focus is on Mycobacterium tuberculosis (which causes TB), Leishmania species (leishmaniasis), Burkholderia pseudomallei (melioidosis) and Mycobacterium leprae (leprosy).
 The Network is creating an engaged and interactive community of researchers who are forming new cross-pathogen, cross-continent, cross-species and cross-discipline collaborations, generating new ideas, taking advantage of synergies and quickly disseminating lessons learned across the Network, with the aim of together making significant progress towards vaccines against the focus pathogens.
 Key interests are in-vivo research, cross-pathogen studies, projects promoting the One Health agenda, and collaborative projects involving LMICs and Early Career researchers.